ystia/yorc/doc/bootstrap.rst

   * python-pip
   * zip/unzip
   * openssh-client
   * wget

-This basic installation on the local host will attempt to install python ansible module |ansible_version| if needed, without sudo privileges.
+This basic installation on the local host will attempt to install without sudo privileges python ansible module |ansible_version| if needed as well as python packages MarkupSafe, jinja2, PyYAML, six, cryptography, setuptools.
-So if this ansible module is not yet installed on the local host, you could either add it yourself, with sudo privileges, running:
+So if this ansible module or python packages are not yet installed on the local host, you could either add them yourself, with sudo privileges, running for example:

 .. parsed-literal::